PKM-er/obsidian-editing-toolbar/README.md

 ### [中文](./README-zh_cn.md) | English
 # obsidian-editing-toolbar Plugin

+> [!tip]
+> The 3.x version has been completely refactored with numerous new features.
+For advanced usage, please refer to: [Editing Toolbar Plugin Advanced Guide · PKM-er/obsidian-editing-toolbar · Discussion #217](https://github.com/PKM-er/obsidian-editing-toolbar/discussions/217)"

 ![](editing-toolbar-demo.gif)

 Thanks to the [cmenu](https://github.com/chetachiezikeuzor/cMenu-Plugin) plugin, which gave me a lot of inspiration, but this plugin has not been maintained for more than a year, so I re-modified it and added a lot of interesting features, including the top toolbar, cursor following, etc., so editing toolbar was created.